mrdrbob/aoc-2020/README.md

 ### Day 5 - Part 2

 This part was a relatively simple variation of part one.
 I just throw all the known seats into a `HashSet` (for quick lookup), and then iterate all possible seat numbers (the seats are made of a ten bit number, so one through `2 pow 10`), looking for a seat that does not exist, but where the previous and next ID do.
 As with many of these puzzles, I'm left feeling like there's probably a more clever way to do this... but `¯\_(ツ)_/¯`

+### Day 6 - Part 1

+Once again, I'm just using a `HashSet` to get unique items.
+Then I'm returning the length of that set.

+### Day 6 - Part 2

+So my solve for this was probably a bit on the "hacky" side, but it works.
+I'm sure a more clever Rust programer would do something with intersecting sets, or at least using map/reduce in place of the nested `for` loops I opted for.
+But it's Sunday, this works, it's good enough.